leihs/ansible-leihs-setup/README.md

 ## Variables explained

 The variables available in this playbook are explained in the README of the [leihs-instance role](https://github.com/psy-q/ansible-leihs-instance) itself.
+Most of the variables used in this role are simply passed on to that role.